7ronbon/huntedherocomics.github.io/guidelines.md

-# Hunted Hero Comics Submissions Guidelines
+# Hunted Hero Comics Submission Guidelines

 ## Rules
 Hunted Hero Comics reserves the right to not publish works that violate the creiteria below